 Campobello Island, New Brunswick, Canada is just 20 miles from the Cottages across the International Bridge from Lubec.
 Roosevelt Campobello International Park (U.S. & Canadian) is the famous summer retreat of Franklin D. Roosevelt.
 It is open to the public.
 Campobello has picnic areas, beaches, trails and more.

-Note: If you plan to go to a Canadian destination while here, be sure to bring your passports (or ID and birth certificate) to get back into Maine!
+Note: If you plan to go to a Canadian destination while here, be sure to bring your passport (or ID and birth certificate) to get back into Maine!

 St. Stephen, New Brunswick